2.6: The Brain

 Brainstem

 The brainstem (or brain stem) is sometimes referred to as the “trunk” of the brain (Beck & Tapia, 2023).
 It contains many white matter tracts carrying information to and from the spinal cord, cranial nerves, and the rest of the brain.
-The brainstem is responsible for many of the neural functions that keep us alive, including regulating breathing, heart rate, and digestion.
+The brainstem is responsible for many neural functions that keep us alive, including regulating breathing, heart rate, and digestion.
 In keeping with its function, if a patient sustains severe damage to the brainstem they will often require life-support machines to keep them alive.
 The brainstem can be divided into multiple sections in descending order: midbrain, pons, and medulla oblongata (Figure 24).
 At the top of the brainstem is the midbrain, which houses dopamine-producing cells, regulates movement, and includes the superior and inferior colliculi, which process and relay visual and auditory information, respectively.
 Below the midbrain lies the pons which processes and relays sensory and motor information.
-By employing the cranial nerves, the pons is able to serve as a bridge that connects the cerebral cortex with the medulla and exchange information back and forth between the brain and the spinal cord.
+By employing the cranial nerves, the pons serves as a bridge that connects the cerebral cortex with the medulla and exchanges information between the brain and the spinal cord.
 The lowest portion of the brainstem, the medulla oblongata, processes breathing, digestion, heart and blood vessel function, swallowing, and sneezing.
 Collectively, these regions are involved in body regulation, the sleep–wake cycle, and sensory and motor function.[10]

 Image of the brainstem and its component substructures